 Charles: In the situation of a divorce Joseph, many states like Texas are community property states.
 If the business owner, starts his or her business after they are married, then the spouse has an equal ownership right in the company.
 One of the things a partner wants to make sure is that if one of the business partners has a divorce, then some type of agreement addresses that issue.
 What will happen to make sure that the interest of the divorcing partner is not awarded at least up to 50% to his or her spouse?
 And all of a sudden, you have the spouse now sitting at the management table making decisions.
 Not only it is awkward but also it could be detrimental to the business.

 Joseph: Same scenario is what happens when your partner dies?
-I know about this interesting commercial about his 26-year old [00:02:05] now owning half the company.
+I know about this insurance commercial about his 26-year old ne’er-do-well son now owning half the company.
 There are ways to avoid that apocalyptic situation.
 In addition, we mentioned earlier, disability, what happens when an active partner has to become a passive partner?
 Your business has to be able to address that issue in order to survive.

 Joseph: The final disposition is how do you deal with a partner wanting to sell?
 Maybe they want to move on.
 What controls how and when and if they can bring ina third party to sit down at the table with you.